UPPMAX/UPPMAX-documentation/docs/software/sinfo.md

 `sinfo` is a tool to view information about [Slurm](../cluster_guides/slurm.md) nodes and partitions.

-???- question "How does that look like on Bianca?"
+???- question "What does that look like on Bianca?"

     ```bash
     [sven@sens2016001-bianca ~]$ sinfo